phpconcept/jeedom-arubaiot/README.md

 - /!\ Only ws:// is supported today by the websocket daemon, which means communication is in clear.
 No support yet of wss:// with certificate.
 - Reporter endpointToken is not checked, all reporters are accepted by default.
 - Do not manage receiveing the same payload from different "reporters", which may lead to duplicate events like transition up/down for switche's buttons.
+- The plugin is managing only part of the north bound Aruba API, it doesn't work with the south bound API.

 ## Behind the Scene